 - : Call lightning is one of the most iconic Druid spells, but it cane be hard to use.
 The damage per round isn't spectacular, but the ability to repeatedly shoot lightning bolts makes it an extremeley efficient use of spell slots, and once you cast it you can Wild Shape into a bird and keep activating Call Lightning.
 Plant Growth is complex, but potentially very effective area control.

 - : Both options are situational, but Divination isn't normally available to Druids.

-- : Commune with nature is a nice divination, though Divination is probably better, and Tree Stride is a decent way to get around, but can't compete with real teleportation.
+- : Commune with Nature is a nice divination, though Divination is probably better, and Tree Stride is a decent way to get around, but can't compete with real teleportation.

 : Some excellent buffs, several of which aren't normally available to Druids, but big parts of the spell list are situational.

 - : Two excellent options for stealth and infiltration.
 The effects remain in place when you use Wild Shape, so you can turn invisible, turn into an owl, and fly around almost undetectable, or you can use Pass Without Trace to allow your entire party to be effective at Stealth.

-- : Daylight is situational, but Haste is one of the best buffs in the game if you have martial characters around to make use of it.
+- : Daylight is situational, but Haste is one of the best buffs in the game if you have martial characters like barbarians and fighters around to make use of it.

 - : Both options are situational, but Divination isn't normally available to Druids.

-- : Dream is situational, but Insect Plague is excellent area control.
+- : Dream is extremely situational, but Insect Plague is good area control.

 : Solid options all the way up the list.